 The ritualist is a deviant because he has rejected the success goals held by most members of society.
 Merton terms the fourth and least common response as 'retreatism'.
 This involves rejection of both goals and norms and the 'people who fit into this category are the true aliens'-psychotics, pariahs, outcasts, vagrants, vagabonds, tramps, drunkards and drug addicts.
 Merton does not relate retreatism to any social class position.
-Rebellion is a rejection of both the goals and norm of the new.
+Rebellion is a rejection of both the goals and the norms of the old structure and accept and actively work for the goals and norm of the new.
 People who wish to create a new society would take this alternative.
 The guerrillas in Western Europe take up the deviant path of terrorism to achieve their goals.